 - Referees Course: Depending on the sport, students participating in the program obtain qualifications to referee and umpire in their chosen field.

-- Coaching Course: Each program delivers a junior licence coaching course or equivalent and/ or
+- Coaching Course: Most programs deliver a junior licence coaching course or equivalent and/ or

 - Junior Development Programs: Depending on your sport students are trained as one of the many junior development leaders in such programs as Goal Kick, AusKick, Mod League and Aussie Hoops.